Magnitus-/ExpressSessionMongoDB/README.md

 - Read the package.json file for other dependencies.
 The devDependencies are solely to run the tests and not required for production.

+- The &gt;=2.0.x &lt;2.1.x version range for the mongodb driver is not supported due to a bug in the driver that has been introduced in 2.0.x and fixed in 2.1.x.

 [1] Later versions should also work.
 If you find it not to be the case, let me know.

+[2]

 Installation
 ============